 Each molecule of chloramine that is reduced will produce one molecule of ammonia.
 If the chloramine concentration is 2 ppm then your aquarium or system will start out with 2 ppm of ammonia.
 Chlorine Remover will reduce up to 2 ppm of chlorine at recommended dosages.
 During the warmer months chlorine levels may exceed 2 ppm.
 A double dose would be required to effectively eliminate the excess chlorine.

-After all the chlorine has been safely neutralized Fritz-Zyme should be added to rid the aquarium of ammonia.
+After all the chlorine has been safely neutralized, nitrifying bacteria should be added to rid the aquarium of ammonia.
 Depending on the aquarium pH, 3-4 days may be advisable before adding your fish in order to minimize stress.
-If the water supply does not contain chloramines, and there is no ammonia, Fritz-Zyme should be added at the same time as the fish.
+If the water supply does not contain chloramines, and there is no ammonia, nitrifying bacteria should be added at the same time as the fish.

-Fritz-Zyme #7 & Fritz-Zyme #9 contain strains of Nitrosomonas and Nitrobacter species bacteria of the family NITROBACTERACEAE - the true nitrifiers.
+Nitrosomonas and Nitrobacter species of bacteria belong to the family NITROBACTERACEAE - the true nitrifiers.
 Five genera are generally accepted as ammonia-oxidizers and four genera as nitrite-oxidizers.
 Of these, Nitrosomonas (ammonia-oxidizers) and Nitrobacter (nitrite-oxidizers) are the most important.
 Marine species are different from those that prefer fresh water, and yet, are very closely related.
 Each species has a limited optimum range for survival.
 They are the most efficient, and most important, group of nitrifying bacteria and are ubiquitous (world-wide) in their distribution.